WilliamCurrie/recruitment/README.md

 ## Environment
 Copy .env.example to .env and then change the DB information inside to point at wherever you've initialized your database
 ## Display
-To get the website to display uou'll want to point an apache configuration file at the public directory
+To get the website to display you'll want to point an apache configuration file at the public directory
 ### Alternatives
-Alternatively you should still be able to run Docker however as I wasn't able to run it myself I didn't want to risk me messing up the Dockerfile.
+Alternatively, you should still be able to run Docker however as I wasn't able to run it myself I didn't want to risk me messing up the Dockerfile.
 Should work off the bat regardless.
 Wasn't able to use Docker because I'm developing on Windows 10 atm and I am running Home not Professional or Enterprise

 # Database